A History of Latin America and the Caribbean

 as they appear in my favorite computer game, Civilization.

 The stakes in the contest increased greatly when Columbus and the Portuguese explorers of Africa both made discoveries that were more important than just new islands.
 Pope Alexander VI did not want Spain and Portugal starting any wars over what they found, so he drew a line in the middle of the Atlantic: any non-Christian lands west of that line would go to Spain, while non-Christian lands east of the line were for Portugal.
-His original proposal, which appeared in a Papal bull issued in 1493, put the line 100 leagues, or 300 miles, west of the Azores.
+His original proposal, which appeared in a Papal bull issued in 1493, put the line 100 leagues, or 300 miles, west of the Cape Verde Islands.
 This works out to longitude 38º West, give or take a degree (remember, Columbus was able to sell his idea on crossing the Atlantic because nobody knew for sure how big the world was).
-Portugal's King John II protested, arguing that this gave too much to Spain, so the pope drew a new line that was 370 leagues west of the Azores (longitude 46º 37' West).
+Portugal's King John II protested, arguing that this gave too much to Spain, so the pope drew a new line that was 370 leagues west of the Cape Verde Islands (longitude 46º 37' West).
 This became the terms of the Treaty of Tordesillas, which Spain and Portugal signed in 1494.

 The lines drawn by the pope.

-The king of Portugal made a fuss because his explorers had just learned that if you sail in the open Atlantic, instead of near the African coast, you can sail around Africa without fighting winds and currents going in the opposite direction.
+The king of Portugal made a fuss because his explorers had just learned that if you go into the open Atlantic, instead of near the African coast, you can sail around Africa without fighting winds and currents going in the opposite direction.
 Moving the line of demarcation west gave the Portuguese plenty of room to maneuver in the south Atlantic, as Vasco da Gama demonstrated in 1497.
 It also gave the Portuguese a foothold in South America, because almost half of present-day Brazil is east of the line.
 Supposedly the Europeans knew nothing about the New World outside of the Caribbean at this early date, so some modern historians suspect that Portuguese sailors had already sighted Brazil by 1494, but kept their discovery secret.